-For images in both two datasets, face parts are first recognized using OpenCV.
-Then, for the Multi-PIE and the BU-3DFE, we crop and resize images into 128*128 and 256*256 pixels respectively.
-All networks are implemented by Pytorch.
-The pose feature extractor contains Resnet50’s layers except the forth residual layer and the last fully-connected layer.
-The intra-Exp attention and the inter-Exp attention adopt the multi-layer transformer.
-We set the number of layers to 12, the hidden size to 768, and the number of heads to 12.
-The parameter of the intra-Exp encoder is initialized with pre-trained parameter, and frozen during training.
-The parameter of inter-Exp encoder is initialized randomly and updated based on the backpropagation of loss.
+First, face parts are recognized using OpenCV.
+Then images are cropped and resized to 128*128 pixels for the Multi-PIE database and 256*256 pixels for the BU-3DFE database.
+All networks are implemented by PyTorch.
+The pose feature extractor contains Resnet50’s layers, apart from the fourth residual layer and the last fully connected layer.
+The Intra-Exp attention and the Inter-Exp attention adopt the multi-layer transformer.
+We set the number of layers to twelve, the hidden size to 768, and the number of heads to twelve.
+The Intra-Exp encoder is initialized with a pre-trained parameter and frozen during training.
+The parameter of the Inter-Exp encoder is initialized randomly and updated based on the backpropagation of loss.
 The length of sentence embedding is 512 and the size of the final expression embedding is 768, which is then projected to 1024 through a linear layer.
-The facial image feature extractor in the cross-modality module has the same structure with the pose feature extractor, which is also been used as baseline followed by an expression classifier.
-Before the classification layer, all weighted features are summed together and flatted to a vector.
-For all experiments, the batch size is set to 32 and the learning rate is set to 5e-5 initially, we adapt classification accuracy score as the performance metric.
+The facial image feature extractor in the cross-modality module has the same structure as the pose feature extractor, which is used as the baseline and followed by an expression classifier.
+Prior to the classification layer, the weighted features are summed together and flattened to a vector.
+For all experiments, the batch size is set to 32 and the learning rate is set to 5e-5.
+Classification accuracy score is used as the performance metric.

 Experimental Results and Analyses

-First, we study the effectiveness of each component of the proposed method.
-As shown in Table [table2], we discuss four different combinations: only baseline (B), baseline cooperating with pose features (BP), baseline cooperating with text features (BT), baseline cooperating with pose and text features (BPT).
+First, the effectiveness of each component of the proposed method is examined.
+As shown in Table [table2], we analyze four different combinations: only baseline (B), baseline cooperating with pose features (BP), baseline cooperating with text features (BT), and baseline cooperating with pose and text features (BPT).
 From the table, we can draw the following conclusions:

-Comparing with baseline which just conduct FER task using Resnet50, BP and BT achieve better results.
-Specifically, BP outperforms baseline by 1.56% on the Multi-PIE data set with (-30∘,30∘) pan angles, and BP outperforms baseline by 6.00% on the BU-3DFE data set with (-45∘,45∘) pan angles.
-These results indicate that, learning expression feature containing pose information simultaneously prevents the model from regarding facial deformation due to pose as ingredients of the expression.
-Similarly, BT outperforms baseline by 1.70% on the Multi-PIE data set with (-30∘,30∘) pan angles, and BT outperforms baseline by 5.34% on the BU-3DFE data set with (-45∘,45∘) pan angles.
+BP and BT achieve better results than baseline, which just conducts FER using Resnet50.
+Specifically, BP outperforms the baseline by 1.56% on the Multi-PIE data set with (-30∘,30∘) pan angles and by 6.00% on the BU-3DFE data set with (-45∘,45∘) pan angles.
+These results indicate that simultaneously learning the expression feature and pose information prevents the model from regarding facial deformation due to pose as ingredients of the expression.
+Similarly, BT outperforms the baseline by 1.70% on the Multi-PIE data set with (-30∘,30∘) pan angles and by 5.34% on the BU-3DFE data set with (-45∘,45∘) pan angles.
 These results indicate that expression texts are capable of directing the model to focus on those crucial regions.

-In addition, BPT outperforms BP and BT except the case on the BU-3DFE data set with -45∘,45∘.
-Obviously, BPT outperforms BP by 0.99% and BT by 0.41% on the Multi-PIE data set with (0∘,90∘) pan angles, and BPT outperforms BP by 1.91% and BT by 1.95% on the BU-3DFE data set with (0∘,90∘) pan angles.
-These results suggest that the accuracy of FER can be promoted further with the prior pose features and the guidance of expression texts.
+In addition, BPT outperforms BP and BT in all cases except on the BU-3DFE data set with -45∘,45∘ pan angles.
+BPT outperforms BP by 0.99% and BT by 0.41% on the Multi-PIE data set with (0∘,90∘) pan angles, and by 1.91% and 1.95% on the BU-3DFE data set with (0∘,90∘) pan angles.
+These results suggest that the use of prior pose features and the guidance of expression texts can improve the accuracy of FER.

-In order to demonstrate that our method can deal with pose adaptively, we report the FER accuracy on the Multi-PIE data set with (0∘,90∘) pan angles and the BU-3DFE data set with (0∘,90∘) pan angles, where poses vary in a large range.
-As shown in Table [table4] and [table5] respectively, the rightmost column indicates the average accuracy for different poses, the bottom row indicates the average accuracy for different expressions, and the bottom-right corner cell indicates the average overall accuracy.
+We analyze our method’s ability to adapt to different poses using the FER accuracy on the Multi-PIE data set with (0∘,90∘) pan angles and the BU-3DFE data set with (0∘,90∘) pan angles, since these poses vary widely.
+In Tables [table4] and [table5], the rightmost column indicates the average accuracy for different poses, the bottom row indicates the average accuracy for different expressions, and the lower right corner cell indicates the average overall accuracy.